-The prospectus can take one of the following forms:
+The prospectus can take one of two forms:

-- A short presentation at your POS meeting. - A three-page research plan.
+- A three-page research plan.
 The research plan should include the following sections: Title Page, Introduction, Objectives and hypotheses, Methods and Analyses, Intellectual Merit, Broader Impact, and References.
 The Intellectual Merit section should describe the feasibility and importance of the proposed work, and demonstrate that you have the resources and knowledge necessary to carry out the work.
 The Broader Impact section should discuss the importance or societal impact of the proposed work, and explain how you plan to disseminate the findings. - A preregistration on Open Science Framework (osf.io).
 You may use any of the following preregistration formats offered by osf.io: Prereg Challenge, AsPredicted Preregistration, Preregistration in Social Psychology.
 You should fill out the preregistration form, save it as a draft, then distribute the completed form to your committee for review BEFORE you formally preregister it.
 You can submit the formal preregistration to osf.io after the plan has been approved by your committee members.